souffle-lang/souffle-lang.github.io/_posts/2019-07-31-thesis-sallinger.md

 Sarah has just finished her MPhil thesis on provenance in Datalog.
 She improved David's provenance system by using a neat trick: storing the arguments of the max-calculation to speed up the proof-generation time.
+Well done Sarah!

-You find her thesis [Provenance Tracking for Static Analysis with Datalog](/pdf/thesis_salinger.pdf) here.
+You find her thesis [Provenance Tracking for Static Analysis with Datalog](/pdf/thesis_sallinger.pdf) here.

 ## Abstract
 Logic programming languages such as Datalog are gaining popularity for industrial static program